oqolarte/oblong/content/project/bujo.md

 where non-log Collections are.
 I allot a spread for this, but I have never maximized this space ever.

+## Archiving

+When a bujo is (mostly) filled, it's time to archive them.
+I simply write the start and end dates that the bujo served me, usually along the spine.
+I still keep them accessible,
+because I usually have some notes that I need to refer to from time to time.

 ## Inspiration

 I only go the these subreddits: [r/BasicBulletJournals](https://old.reddit.com/r/BasicBulletJournals) and [r/bujo](https://old.reddit.com/r/BasicBulletJournals).